 Defector from Decadence: It's implied that Michael's apparent weakness and lack of resolution is the reason behind Tessio's betrayal.
 Factored in and hinted by the two main capos announcing their intention to spin-off from the Family because of Michael's incapacity to defend their own territories.

 Department of Redundancy Department: "I'm honored that you have invited me to your daughter... 's wedding... on the day of your daughter's wedding."
 In reality, Lenny Montana was a professional wrestler and not a trained actor (he was brought in due to having actually worked as a mob enforcer).
-His verbal stumble came from being awed just to be in the presence of Marlon Brando.
-It was felt afterward to keep it in because it fit Luca's awe of Don Vito.
-They also added an extra scene, where Luca Brasi practices his speech, so that the stumble would make more sense.
+His verbal stumble came from being incredibly nervous about having to act opposite Marlon Brando.
+Coppola kept it in because it seemed to fit Luca Brasi's own awe and admiration of the Don.
+They also added an extra scene, where Luca is practicing his speech on the porch, so that the stumble would make more sense.